ARK ETFs

 Any statement that necessarily depends on future events may be a forward-looking statement.
 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Although such statements are based on assumptions that are believed to be reasonable, there can be no assurance that actual results will not differ materially from expectations.
 Investors are cautioned not to rely unduly on any forward-looking statements.
 In connection with any forward-looking statements, investors should carefully consider the areas of risk described in the most recent simplified prospectus.

-Commissions, management fees and expenses (if applicable) all may be associated with investments in BMO ETFs and ETF Series of the BMO Mutual Funds.
-Please read the ETF facts or prospectus of the relevant BMO ETF or ETF Series before investing.
-BMO ETFs and ETF Series are not guaranteed, their values change frequently and past performance may not be repeated.
+Commissions, management fees and expenses all may be associated with investments in exchange traded funds.
+Please read the ETF Facts or prospectus of the BMO ETFs before investing.
+Exchange traded funds are not guaranteed, their values change frequently, and past performance may not be repeated.

-For a summary of the risks of an investment in the BMO ETFs or ETF Series of the BMO Mutual Funds, please see the specific risks set out in the prospectus.
-BMO ETFs and ETF Series trade like stocks, fluctuate in market value and may trade at a discount to their net asset value, which may increase the risk of loss.
+For a summary of the risks of an investment in the BMO ETFs, please see the specific risks set out in the BMO ETF’s prospectus.
+BMO ETFs trade like stocks, fluctuate in market value and may trade at a discount to their net asset value, which may increase the risk of loss.
 Distributions are not guaranteed and are subject to change and/or elimination.

 BMO ETFs are managed by BMO Asset Management Inc., which is an investment fund manager and a portfolio manager, and a separate legal entity from Bank of Montreal.
-ETF Series of the BMO Mutual Funds are managed by BMO Investments Inc., which is an investment fund manager and a separate legal entity from Bank of Montreal.

 BMO Global Asset Management is a brand name that comprises BMO Asset Management Inc. and BMO Investments Inc.